rritec/Microsoft-Fabric/Module 01: Introduction to Microsoft Fabric/Microsoft_Fabric_Intro_MCQs.md

 ### 5. Which language or interface is commonly used for querying data in Microsoft Fabric?
 - A. Python only
-- B. SQL and Spark
+- B. SQL and PySpark
 - C. JavaScript
 - D. Bash